Waddle-x-Nk/fyp-Assettracker-inv/README.md

 username: David
 password: junior1
 ```

+The logins could be created in app for the users and admin roles

 2. Navigate through the user-friendly interface to manage assets, search for items, and perform other actions.